 The talk show host and sometimes actor says "I decided to view my illness as a call to action -- an opportunity to make a difference in the lives of millions who suffer from MS and their loved ones."
 Montel’s diagnosis of MS was 19 years coming.
 He says he first had vision acuity issues as early as 1980, and was finally diagnosed in 1999.
-For more information on the Liberation Method for CCSVI treatment, visit: www.healthtravelguides.com/MoreProcedures/CCSVI.
+For more information on the Liberation Method for CCSVI treatment, call 866-978-2573.

 The comedian and actor first felt the onset of multiple sclerosis in 1986.
 He said he didn't know anything was wrong at first.
 "It just crept up on me," he said.
 After visiting the Mayo Clinic for a checkup he was diagnosed with MS, which he has said, " really started going downhill in 1990", amid his other numerous health problems.For more information on The Liberation Method, call a medical Case Manager today at 866-978-2573.

 Annette is most famous for her stint as a Mouseketeer and her beach movies with Frankie Avalon.
 Annette began noticing that something was wrong in 1987 while working on the movie "Back to the Beach".
 She realized she couldn’t keep her balance.
 Shortly after, she noticed her eyesight seemed to be getting worse.
 After visiting the ophthalmologist several times and getting her glasses changed twice, she saw a neurologist, who ordered an MRI and diagnosed Annette with MS. For more information, visit Nuehealth http://patients.nuehealth.com/home

 Alan, the oldest of the 7 members of the famous singing Osmond family, sang with his family for almost 40 years, though MS kept him from performing in more recent years.
 He says, "in 1987 I started tripping on stage and I’d look down to see what I tripped on, and there was nothing."
 In 2000, Alan received the Dorothy Corwin Spirit of Life Award from the National Multiple Sclerosis Society.
-For more information on the Liberation Method for CCSVI treatment, visit: www.healthtravelguides.com/MoreProcedures/CCSVI.

 Famous for her roles in hit movies like Young Frankenstein, Tootsie and Close Encounters, the actress first experienced odd pain in her foot, then her arm, in 1983.
 Over the next 16 years, her symptoms came and went, puzzling the many specialists she visited.
 She was finally diagnosed in 1999.
 She announced her condition publicly on Larry King in 2002, and says she relies on optimism and humor to get her through difficult times.
 For more information on The Liberation Method, call a medical Case Manager today at 866-978-2573.

-items 1 - 5 of 10
+items 1 - 6 of 10